Cargill/splinter-docs/docs/0.6/howto/installing_splinter_on_ubuntu.md

    writing public key file: /foo/shared_dir/shared_key.pub
    ```

-   This keypair will be used as part of the identity of your Splinter node.
+   These keypairs will be used as part of your identity on your Splinter node.
    It should be treated like a password and backed up securely.
 If you lose
    access to this key, you may lose access to data.